rp-bot/audio-sentiment-analysis/literature_review/annnotated_bibliography.md

 -   they carry out multiple experiments
 -   architecture is of interest in this paper
 -   Dataset is also quite interesting
+-   The paper notes that reducing the sampling rate from the original 44.1 kHz to 16 kHz did not adversely affect the results while significantly improving processing time

 ## [3.
 PANNs](PANNs_Large-Scale_Pretrained_Audio_Neural_Networks.pdf)